Azure/apim-lab/apim-lab/8-devops/apimanagement-8.md

 - By using a JSON file with key-values where the keys matches the table below.
 Use the `extractorConfig` argument:

     `extract --extractorConfig c:/temp/extractSettings.json`

-- Pass the arguments on the command line.
+- Or you can also pass the arguments on the command line.
 For instance `extract --sourceApimName my-feature-apim --destinationApimName company-stable-apim --resourceGroup my-feature-rg --fileFolder c:\\temp\\apim-extract --apiName MyFeatureV1Api`

-For this example, we will only use the option \#2
+- For this example, we will pass the arguments on the command line.
 So, run the application with:

 ```
 dotnet run extract --sourceApimName famc-apimlab2 --resourceGroup famc-apimlab2 --destinationApimName famc-apimlab2-prod  --fileFolder apim-extract